-SOWK1013.
-Introduction to social policy and development studies (6 credits)
+SOWK1014.
+Introduction to social development (6 credits)

 This course introduces the foundation concepts and theoretical frameworks that inform social development practice and policy planning.
-Students will apply case studies from the developed and developing world to investigate diverse models of social intervention and gain understanding about strengths and weaknesses of existing models of social intervention.
-Assessment: 100% coursework.
+Students will apply case studies from the developed and developing world to investigate diverse models of social intervention, entrepreneurship and innovation to gain understanding about strengths and weaknesses of existing models of social intervention and innovation.